 If you are concerned because you have not been able to contact your son/ daughter, and you are worried about their wellbeing, you can make contact with the University.
 We will take the details of your son/ daughter, contact them on your behalf to let them know that you have contacted us, and ask them to make contact with you.
 The onus will be on the student to contact parents, and staff will not generally get back in touch with parents direct.
 If you wish to contact the University, please telephone Student Support 024 7657 5570 or email email@example.com .

 For other concerns, whilst staff cannot talk to your about your son/ daughter, they are always willing to listen to your concerns and give generic advice and information.
+Please call us on the number above.

 In an emergency, if you have severe concerns about a student, you can contact the University 24-hour Security line: +44 (0)24 7652 2083.
 Whilst, for the reasons outlined above, the University is unable to confirm the student’s identity or attendance at the institution, your concerns will be taken seriously and we will respond to them appropriately.

-If an emergency takes place on campus appropriate staff will contact the next of kin (without the student’s permission), if it is deemed appropriate.
+If an emergency takes place on campus appropriate staff may contact the next of kin (without the student’s permission), if it is deemed appropriate.
 This would normally be on the advice of professionals such as medical staff.

 The University offers help to students in difficulty, and we strongly encourage students to pro-actively engage with support services, should help be required.
 It is important that it is recognised that your sons and daughters are adults / living in an adult environment, and we encourage and expect them to be independent and take responsibility for their own wellbeing.
 The University takes its duty of care to students very seriously, but it does not have parental responsibility and can only offer support if approached by the student.
 In cases where the student is thought to be at risk, appropriate action will be taken by those concerned.
 Please note that this is rare.